MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started-hardware-dashboard.md

 # How to use the hardware dashboard

 This article describes how to use the hardware dashboard during the Hardware submission process.
-If you haven't yet begun the submission process, see [Getting started with the hardware submission process](get-started-hardware-submissions.md).

 ## Hardware submission page